JasminMarwad/jasminmarwad.github.io/README.md

 # jasminmarwad.github.io

-A website about the Friendy Fedora project at UMass Lowell: https://jasminmarwad.github.io/friendlyfedora/
+A website about the Friendly Fedora project at UMass Lowell: https://jasminmarwad.github.io/friendlyfedora/